All Products

 FAQ

-Add the CIDR block that covers your IP range to the whitelist, rather than a single IP.
-For guidance, see Configure an IP address whitelist and How do I obtain the public IP address of an external server or a client?
+We recommend that you add a larger CIDR block to the IP address whitelist to meet your business requirements.
+For more information, see Configure an IP address whitelist and How do I determine the public IP address of an external server or client for SQL Server?.

 Important

-I can't connect to my RDS instance from my computer using SSMS.
-What should I check?
+I cannot connect to my RDS instance from my on-premises computer by using SSMS.
+Why?

-Also confirm that the public IP address of your computer is in the IP address whitelist.
-See Configure an IP address whitelist.
+• Add the public IP address of your on-premises device to the instance's IP address whitelist.
+For more information, see Add an IP address whitelist for an RDS instance.